 Message: These CCO reforms will likely be critical for our future plans.
 CCOs currently serve 25% of Oregonians and will need to be effective community organizations.
 Although the bill is weaker than what we wanted, it is still a useful reform and needs the support of our legislators.
 We cannot allow CCOs to misuse public money as profligately as some already have.

-Cover All Kids – SB 558 and HB 2726 (part of Fair Shot /HEA agenda).
-In Joint Ways and Means
+Cover All Kids – SB 558 (part of Fair Shot /HEA agenda).
+In Joint Ways and Means Human Services subcommittee.

 Developed by the Oregon Health Equity Alliance (OHEA), of which HCAO is a member, these matching bills extend coverage to all Oregon residents under 19 whose family income is below 300% of federal poverty level (FPL).
 It is expected to cover an additional 18,000 children and cost $55 million.

 Message: HCAO is a coalition partner advocating for this important move towards universal coverage.
-This bill should be fine if the health care industry tax increase has passed (see above) and it has Republican sponsors in both the house and senate.
+This bill should be fine since the health care industry tax increase has passed (see above) and it has Republican sponsors in both the house and senate.
 It is still worthwhile to mention your support, especially if your legislator is on the human services subcommittee of Joint Ways and Means.

 This bill grew from the interim drug pricing work group and has portions from the Senate Committee on Health Care.
 It has proposals that are sufficiently likely to result in system savings for prescription drugs that big PhRMA has taken out multiple full page ads in major Oregon newspapers touting it as a give-away to insurance companies.
 The bill also has provisions to lower consumer costs of very expensive prescription drugs, to require PhRMA to explain the underlying reasons for new drugs costing more than $10,000 per year, the reasoning for a cost increase above 3.4% in a year, and some transparency regarding patient assistance programs.

 Message: The bill is a comprehensive attempt to deal with drug pricing at a state level, and is innovative enough to be getting national attention.
-It is especially important to push senators to support it – emphasize that it has been amended to include provisions suggested by the Senate Committee on Health Care.
+At this point, it is important to remind legislators that it is a useful reform that should be passed in the 2018 session.
+Senators especially need to be pushed.

 HB 3276 requires health benefit plan coverage of health services necessary to combat public health emergencies.